Abhishree881/booking/README.md

 - **Node.js** (>= 14.x)
 - **npm** or **yarn**
 - A Supabase project set up with the required database schema.
+- A Stytch account for user authentication.
+- A GCP project for oAuth authentication.

 ---